 If you have questions about enrolling in a health insurance policy outside of the annual Open Enrollment Period, we can help.

 What is a Special Enrollment Period (SEP)?

-- Lost your job (and the health insurance from that employer)
+- Job loss (and the health insurance from that employer)

-- Errors enrolling in coverage during the Open Enrollment Period
+- Error enrolling in coverage during the Open Enrollment Period

 - Lost BadgerCare Plus eligibility